-Alcohol vendors must complete the OLCC Temporary Sales Application and provide payment to OLCC as a part of their application process.
+Approved alcohol vendors must complete the OLCC Permit Application and provide payment to OLCC and sign-off on the “Plan to Manage Special Events” (plan submitted by AWACC) by March 1, 2023 as a part of their application process.
 We will provide instructions once you have been accepted into the Festival.
-Vendors must be APPROVED by the OLCC in advance of the event and these TSL applications should be submitted 6-8 weeks prior to the event.
+Vendors must be APPROVED by the OLCC in advance of the event.

 NO FREE TASTES OR SAMPLES OF ALCOHOL (NO EXCEPTIONS)